lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step02a.png
     :name: portal_tut05_step02a

-This brings a new window, where you should enter a new name of the column (here it is "bands_ascii") and enter an expression converting the character in the "band" column to its ASCII value, namely ASCII("band").
+This brings a new window, where you should enter a new name of the column (here it is "bands_ascii") and enter an expression converting the character in the "band" column to its ASCII value, namely ``ascii("band")``.
 It is also necessary to specify the data type - it needs to be "long" - see the screenshot below.
 Click on "Add column" as below: